Khandwala Securities Ltd leads gainers in 'B' group

-Yash Chemex Ltd, Precision Wires India Ltd, Khaitan Chemicals & Fertilizers Ltd and Alphageo (India) Ltd are among the other gainers in the BSE's 'B' group today, 18 January 2022.
+Menon Bearings Ltd, Orbit Exports Ltd, Indo Tech Transformers Ltd and Poojawestern Metaliks Ltd are among the other gainers in the BSE's 'B' group today, 19 January 2022.

-Yash Chemex Ltd, Precision Wires India Ltd, Khaitan Chemicals & Fertilizers Ltd and Alphageo (India) Ltd are among the other gainers in the BSE's 'B' group today, 18 January 2022.
+Menon Bearings Ltd, Orbit Exports Ltd, Indo Tech Transformers Ltd and Poojawestern Metaliks Ltd are among the other gainers in the BSE's 'B' group today, 19 January 2022.

-Khandwala Securities Ltd soared 19.95% to Rs 24.05 at 12:03 IST.
+Khandwala Securities Ltd surged 19.96% to Rs 28.85 at 12:03 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 12631 shares were traded on the counter so far as against the average daily volumes of 2368 shares in the past one month.
+On the BSE, 7728 shares were traded on the counter so far as against the average daily volumes of 2872 shares in the past one month.

-Yash Chemex Ltd surged 14.91% to Rs 51.65.
+Menon Bearings Ltd soared 16.82% to Rs 110.1.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 2.09 lakh shares were traded on the counter so far as against the average daily volumes of 19450 shares in the past one month.
+On the BSE, 1.02 lakh shares were traded on the counter so far as against the average daily volumes of 37869 shares in the past one month.

-Precision Wires India Ltd spiked 14.84% to Rs 111.45.
+Orbit Exports Ltd spiked 15.21% to Rs 107.95.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 5.16 lakh shares were traded on the counter so far as against the average daily volumes of 91843 shares in the past one month.
+On the BSE, 46230 shares were traded on the counter so far as against the average daily volumes of 37419 shares in the past one month.

-Khaitan Chemicals & Fertilizers Ltd jumped 13.41% to Rs 103.6.
+Indo Tech Transformers Ltd exploded 10.00% to Rs 237.65.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 5.62 lakh shares were traded on the counter so far as against the average daily volumes of 39908 shares in the past one month.
+On the BSE, 12636 shares were traded on the counter so far as against the average daily volumes of 3456 shares in the past one month.

-Alphageo (India) Ltd added 10.87% to Rs 434.95.
+Poojawestern Metaliks Ltd rose 9.92% to Rs 57.05.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 22850 shares were traded on the counter so far as against the average daily volumes of 5478 shares in the past one month.
+On the BSE, 2100 shares were traded on the counter so far as against the average daily volumes of 30661 shares in the past one month.

 Powered by Capital Market - Live News